fjaellet/Snapdragons/README.md

 The code has a Makefile in the main directory, which compiles the source code in src.
 For anyone unfamiliar, to compile just type 'make' in the main directory

+You must dowload the extinction maps separately from https://1drv.ms/u/s!AnMgd4KLTt9j6HtlSWaRd9kP5Rem?e=QcCqax and place them in the ini folder (not inside UBV)

 --------

 (If you want to increase MN to include more than ~9125000 N-body particle model you may need to add -mcmodel=medium after TGAS-errors.F)

-(Note that the extinction maps are also available on https://drive.google.com/open?id=0B0xQIGDvKqHbbFNSRl9JVm90b2s.
-Some people have reported problems downloading them from git-lfs)

 Input in pop_synth.F is